 Does Kratom Interact With Ondansetron (Zofran)?

-Yes.
+Yes, kratom can interact with ondansetron when taken simultaneously.
 Ondansetron does not elicit any psychotropic effects and, as such, will not interfere with kratom’s properties.

 However, these compounds do have a metabolic interaction.

 The inhibition of ondansetron’s metabolization will increase the likelihood of adverse effects.

 Is it Safe to Take Kratom With Ondansetron (Zofran)?

 No. The metabolic interaction between kratom and antiemetics like ondansetron carries a mild to moderate risk.